If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Translators’ salaries vary.

-It depends on various factors, like language abilities, experience, nature of work.
-But, of course, the language combination also matters.
+It depends on various factors, such as language abilities, experience, and the nature of the work.
+Of course, the language combination also matters.

 Suppose you are doing specialized translation, transcreation, or into less spoken languages.
 In that case, you can earn a higher rate than general translation.

-You will get a decent monthly salary if you work in an organization.
-But, as a freelance translator, you get the rates depending on the word count, page, or project.
+You will earn a decent monthly salary if you work in an organization.
+However, as a freelance translator, your rates depend on the word count, page, or project.

 Conclusion — Could this be a profession for you?